There are two ways to access the AVD Remote desktop and remote app you published. In this post, we will discuss both options in detail.

 Thin Client Access

-Microsoft is closely working with all the thin client vendors and specifically with DELL as they mentioned in the AVD AMA.
-The following are the Thin client OSes which Microsoft is going to support currently/future.
+Microsoft is closely working with all the thin client vendors and specifically with DELL, as they mentioned in the AVD AMA.
+The following are the Thin client OSes that Microsoft will currently support/in the future.

 - Windows 10 IoT Enterprise (supported)